ashutoshmjain/gita/src/thought.md

 > A computer operating system establishes the rules for engaging with hardware for digital beings just as scriptures defined tenets for ecological coexistence for us.
 >
-> From an intuitive interface standpoint, digital beings may see underlying hardware as we see Earth - the source of all life, Water as the software to interact with hardware, and air as the information that they are designed to process.
+> From an intuitive three dimensional interface standpoint, if a human designed one for the digital beings, they may want to replicate their own.
+Digital beings may see underlying hardware as we see Earth - the source of all life, Water as the software to interact with hardware, and air as the information that they are designed to process - three fundamental necessities.
 That also raises a question if our interface with respect to Earth, Water and Air has a deeper meaning ?
 No wonder `Vaidik` scriptures focused on breathing techniques (`Pranayama`) - may be the air that we breathe, is the information that we are here to process with our vast neural network.
 Many interpretations of `Karm Yoga` believe that the `Karma` are the minimum set of actions that we must undertake to allow us focus on our breath - the purpose is to breathe.

 </div>